fullstackdev-us/NetCoreContainerDevDemo/README.md

 This is likely due to your network settings.
 If your machine uses man-in-the-middle software with a self-signed certificate (most corporations do), you will need to include a bundle certificate: .devcontainer/bundle_cert.pem

-Then the following lines in Dockerfile:
+Then uncomment the following lines in Dockerfile:

 ```
 COPY ./bundle_cert.pem /usr/local/share/ca-certificates/bundle_cert.crt